Oritavancin

 Pregnancy

-There are no or limited amount of data from the use of oritavancin in pregnant women.
+There are no or limited amount of data (less than 300 pregnancy outcomes) from the use of oritavancin in pregnant women.
 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.
-As a precautionary measure, it is preferable to avoid the use of oritavancin during pregnancy unless the potential benefit justifies the potential risk to the foetus.
+As a precautionary measure, it is preferable to avoid the use of oritavancin during pregnancy unless the clinical condition of the woman requires treatment with oritavancin.

 Nursing mothers